Ali Carter: Career

 Carter soon showed signs of carrying this form forward in subsequent events.
 He won his second non-ranking tournament, the Huangshan Cup in China, with a 5–3 win over the reigning Grand Prix champion Marco Fu.
-In the 2008–09 season, Carter reached the semi-final stage on three occasions.
+In the 2008–09 season, Carter reached the semi-final stage of events on three occasions.
 He progressed to the semi-finals of the season's first ranking event, the 2008 Northern Ireland Trophy before losing 5–6 to O'Sullivan having led 5–4.
 He reached the same stage of the Grand Prix, defeating veterans Steve Davis and John Parrott before losing to Ryan Day, again 5–6 The third occasion was the UK Championship where wins over Peter Ebdon and Mark Williams were followed by a close 7–9 defeat to the man he was victorious against in the Huangshan Cup final in China, Marco Fu.
 After thirteen years as a professional, Carter defeated the likes of Jimmy White, Graeme Dott, Shaun Murphy, Anthony Hamilton, and Joe Swail to finally win his first ranking tournament – the 2009 Welsh Open.

 He made a slow start to the 2009–10 season, losing 0–5 to Liang Wenbo in the last 16 of the Shanghai Masters and losing in the first round at the Grand Prix, before reaching the quarter-finals of the UK Championship.
-As the defending champion at the Welsh Open he progressed to the final but was beaten by John Higgins, the reigning world champion at the time.
+As the defending champion at the Welsh Open he progressed to the final, where he was beaten by John Higgins, the reigning world champion at the time.
 He finished the season strongly by reaching the semi-finals at the China Open and the World Championship, losing in the latter to eventual champion, Neil Robertson, by 12–17.
 Of the six ranking tournaments that were staged during the 2009–10 season, Carter's campaigns were ended by the eventual champion on four occasions, and on another by the runner-up.
 He finished the season by moving up to a career high position of 4th in the world rankings.

 Carter won the 2010 Shanghai Masters.
 He had to recover from 1–4 down in the quarter-final to defeat Matthew Stevens 5–4, Stevens missing the final black off its spot in the deciding frame.
 He then won six frames in a row from 0–2 down to beat Mark Selby 6–2, and edged past qualifier Jamie Burnett 10–7 in the final.
 The following events were not very successful for Carter, as he was eliminated in the last 32 of the World Open by Mark Williams 1–3, he suffered an early exit against the young talent Mark Joyce in the first round of the UK Championship by 6–9 and also lost his first round match of the 2011 Masters against Peter Ebdon by 5–6.